dosyago/dn/README.md

 Basically this is like a "full spectrum record" of your browsing history, with all assets and their content saved.
 It's like going on holiday and taking a GoPro that saves everything you look at, except that the quality is such that when you replay it, it's actually the same as experiencing it the first time.

+## FAQ

+### How does this interact with Ad blockers?

+Interacts just fine.
+The things ad blockers stop will not be archived.

+### How secure is running chrome with remote debugging port open?

+Seems pretty secure.
+It's not exposed to the public internet, and pages you load that tried to use it cannot use the protocol for anything (except to open a new tab, which they can do anyway).

+### Is this free?

+Yes this is totally free to download and use.
+It's also open source so do what you want with it.